 15 – 18.
 Nunya

-There are a lot of rivers and streams in Montana that no one talks about and no amount of money or beer will get it out of those who hold those places close to their hearts.
+There are a lot of places to fly fish in Montana that no one talks about and no amount of money or beer will get it out of those who hold those places close to their hearts.
 Our advice is to get a map and find a blue line.
 If it’s in the western half of the state, there is most likely a trout in it.
 So, get out and explore.
 You might find a stream or river with big fish that not many people know about.
 You won’t tell a soul and it will be just for you and your memories.
 If people ask where you fished in Montana you’ll just say Nunya, Nunya business!